happyplan/happyplan/README.md

 In case you don't know it yet, `npm {cmd}` just run the command `{cmd}` specified in the `package.json`.
 In our case, it run `grunt test`.
 And to be precise, the `test` task run the `dist` task & the `nodeunit` one.

 ---

-## Upgrading version

-To get latest stable update you can just merge

-    $ git remote add happy-plan git@github.com:kud/happy-plan.git
-    $ git pull happy-plan master

-To try experimental features, you can just git pull another branch like this

-    $ git pull happy-plan feature-x

-**When you update from remote be careful to following *Release history* to update if needed you configuration files until we found a simpler solution to handle updates**

 ## Release History